 It may seem an obvious thing to say, but the 'Personal Details' section of your CV is your first opportunity to introduce yourself to a potential employer.
 Get the basics wrong at this stage and you can wave goodbye to the chances of getting an interview.

 Here is a guideline to what personal information you should and shouldn't include in your CV, and how to ensure that you do not fall victim to discrimination about your age, sex, religion or nationality.

-The employer is forbidden from making a decision based on these factors by the Sex Discrimination Act, but there's no harm in putting yourself in a positive light.
+The employer is forbidden from making a decision based on these factors by the Equality Act, but there's no harm in putting yourself in a positive light.